Is it Safe to Dermaplane at Home? Here's your Comprehensive DIY Dermaplaning Guide

 Dermaplaning is a versatile and effective exfoliation technique that’s easy to do at home with the right tools and precautions.
 For those with contraindications or looking to boost their results, chemical exfoliation and in-clinic treatments offer compelling (and in some cases safer) alternatives.
 Whether you’re addressing enlarged pores, uneven skin tone, skin dullness, active acne or scarring, our clinic offers personalised solutions, including medical grade and prescription skincare plus chemical peels.
 Schedule a consultation today to start your journey towards radiant, glowing skin!

-Contact our clinic to learn more about treatments we have on offer and schedule your consultation today.
+to learn more about treatments we have on offer and schedule your consultation today.

 Our cosmetic doctors in Harborne, Birmingham, also take great pride prioritising continuity of care and are dedicated to delivering natural-looking results.
 Schedule a consultation with our clinic and experience the expertise and personalised care that sets us apart.